DAVIAN-Robotics/PHUMA/README.md

 **Q: Can I retarget motions to custom humanoid robots using the PHUMA pipeline?**

 A: Yes!
 While PHUMA dataset is provided for Unitree G1 and H1-2, you can use our PhySINK retargeting pipeline with custom robots by following our [Custom Robot Integration Guide](asset/humanoid_model/README.md).
 The guide covers adding heel/toe keypoints, creating configuration files, and tuning the retargeting process for your robot.

+**Q: What are the DoF configurations for G1 and H1-2 in the PHUMA dataset?**

+A: The HuggingFace dataset provides G1 (29 DoF) and H1-2 (27 DoF).
+Our retargeting pipeline originally produces G1 (23 DoF) and H1-2 (27 DoF), but G1 data is zero-padded to 29 DoF since researchers often choose to either include or exclude wrist joints for their purposes.
+Our paper experiments used G1 (29 DoF) and H1-2 (21 DoF, excluding wrists).
+See the **Degrees of Freedom (DoF) Clarification** section for conversion code between different DoF configurations.

 ## 📝 Citation